VYC Kids Conductor, Director of Music Literacy

 Accompanist, Music Literacy Instructor

 Eileen received her Bachelor of Music from Queen's University in 2009 where she studied piano with Dr. Ireneus Zuk and began her formal studies in music composition with Canadian composer Marjan Mozetich.
-Subsequently she completed a Masters degree in music composition under the guidance of Dr. Stephen Chatman at the University of British Columbia, and is currently pursuing a doctoral degree at the same institution.
+Subsequently she completed a Masters degree in music composition under the guidance of Dr. Stephen Chatman at the University of British Columbia, and recently completed a doctoral degree at the same institution.
 Eileen is the recipient of numerous musical and scholarly awards including: The Graham George Memorial Scholarship in Composition, First Place in the New York Metropolitan Youth Orchestra Composition Competition (Division IV), Winner of the UBC Choral Competition, The UBC Faculty of Arts Graduate Award, and The Queen’s University Medal in Music.
 She has had her music read and performed by several professional ensembles including the Prince George Symphony, the Vancouver Symphony Orchestra, the National Arts Centre Orchestra, the UBC Symphony Orchestra, the UBC Symphonic Winds, the UBC Chamber Strings, the UBC Singers, the Phoenix Chamber Choir, Pacifica Singers, Sea to Sky Winds, and the New York Metropolitan Youth Orchestra.
 She is currently the composer in residence for Vetta Chamber Music.

 Eileen is strongly invested in making music at the community level.
 She was recently the Music Director for the Anglican Diocese’s production of Oliver!, has served on the board of Vancouver Pro Musica, regularly sings with Pacifica Singers, and is the current Music Director at West Point Grey United Church where she has begun several community-oriented initiatives.